Libraries in virtual worlds: Criticism

 Some professionals have acknowledged that Second Life offers unique opportunities to expand the horizons of traditional library services.
 In addition, some university librarians believe that Second Life libraries can be a valuable part of University services, becoming involved in activities such as delivering a downloading service for lecture notes.

 Some studies have found that some librarians did not pay enough attention to pre-planning their Second Life libraries, despite librarianship having a culture of planning and management.
 Most Second Life librarians have no time to manage a Second Life Library during their working time because there is not any official timeline that designed by departments.
 As a result, Second Life libraries are misunderstood by many people who view Second Life libraries as just games without any educational value.
-Although the Second Life library is easier to navigate and provides many useful and good materials, it has few users.
-The reason is that the Second Life branch has not been well promoted in real life so library users do not know its existence.
+Although the Second Life library is easier to navigate and provides many useful and good materials, the interface is difficult for non-English speakers and volunteers are needed for one to one services.